Maxmax-glitch/Starbucks-User-Promotions/README.md

 1. Starbucks_Capstone_notebook-functionalized contains all code and refactored with separate functions
 2. Starbucks_Capstone_notebook-raw contains the initial code before functionalizing.
 Only for information or if you want to walk through step by step

+data
+- data available in JSON files, transcript data is zipped and must be unzipped before use